 Most GMO foods are grown from a seed to resist an assault of pesticides and herbicides that, of course, keep insects away.
 This is the case with soy, sugar beet and corn.
 The problem, especially with soy, is the weeds are outsmarting Roundup, a weed killer developed by Monsanto.
 Roundup’s primary agent is called glyphosate.
 If this sounds familiar to you, it should.
 Monsanto was ordered to pay $289 million in the case of a lawsuit that found Roundup responsible for causing cancer.

 To be clear, RoundUp is the same garden spray used in the backyards of millions of homes.
 The person who filed the lawsuit is a man who developed non-Hodgkin’s lymphoma after using Roundup on the school grounds on which he worked.
-In 2015, The World Health Organization (WHO) determined that Roundup is “probably carcinogenic to humans,” specifically non-Hodgkin’s lymphoma.
+In 2015, The World Health Organization (WHO) determined that Roundup is a probable cause of cancer, specifically non-Hodgkin’s lymphoma.

 The same year that WHO concluded that Roundup was a probable link to cancer, the product sold $2.8 billion globally.